vercel/modelfusion/examples/middle-school-math-agent/README.md

 > _terminal app_, _ReAct agent_, _tools_, _GPT-4_

-Small agent that solves middle school math problems.
-It uses a calculator tool to solve the problems.
+Agent that solves middle school math problems.
+It uses a calculator tool.

 Note: GPT-4 can solve these problems without a calculator.
 This example is just to show how to use tools in an agent.